aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

  * Version 1.0.4 (Feb 5, 2026):
     * Updated the list of public certificate authorities trusted by AWS KMS for authenticating an external key store proxy.
     * Fixed typos in the spec.
+ * Version 1.0.5 (Mar 9, 2026):
+    * Removed the recommendation for XKS proxies to support mTLS as a secondary authentication mechanism.
+Changes to the Chrome Root Program Policy prohibit publicly trusted root CAs from issuing certificates with the clientAuth EKU after June 15th, 2026, preventing KMS from obtaining a suitable client certificate from Amazon Trust Services.